 McMurry history classes have included special trips to the Boston area to study the American Revolution and the early whaling industry.

 Dr. Don Frazier regularly takes his upper division Civil War class on a week-long tour of Civil War battlefields, from Vicksburg on the Mississippi River to Shiloh, Tennesse.
 In the spring of 2015, he hosted a tour of World War II battlefields in France and Belgium.

 More recently, this past November, 2010, history students visited museums and sites of military encounters between white settlers and Native Americans in the Texas Panhandle.

 Madison Galle (Eula, TX), Ashley Mayer (New Iberia, LA), and Kenna Hogan (Merkel, TX) pose with internship supervisor Heather Reed, Program Manager at the Buffalo Gap Historic Village.
 All of the students completed their internships in Buffalo Gap as the capstone experience of their minor in Heritage and Cultural Tourism and presented on their experiences on April 30-May 1 2013.
-Galle is bound for the graduate program in public history at Texas State University.
+Galle is working in the graduate program in public history at Texas State University.
 Hogan just finished her first year in the graduate program in international cultural heritage management at the University of Durham, England.